 As said, you’ll have issues with Herpes or Shingles viruses with coconut milk and coconut butter.
 What else might be an issue?

 BPA is a chemical used to line cans, and canned coconut milk may have BPA lining.
-Natural Value on Amazon and Native Forest claim to be BPA free, as well as other random choices, but it’s impossible to know who’s telling the truth.
+Natural Value and Native Forest claim to be BPA free, as well as other random choices, but it’s impossible to know who’s telling the truth.

 How about Coconut Water?